SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/ex3.3/README.md

 # EXERCISE 3.
 Run the App on Web Browser

-Users would also require Expo Go CLI on their local systems, which can be installed by running the following command in their terminal:
+Users would also require Expo Go CLI on their local systems.
+It is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.
+It can be installed by running the following command in the terminal:

  ```console
    $ npm install -g expo-cli